-Join us for the AACE Clinical Guidance Forum, December 10–11, 2025, and be the first to explore the newest AACE clinical guidance documents—presented by the experts who created them.
-This two-evening, virtual CME event offers practical, case-based learning to help you implement evidence-based care in obesity, dyslipidemia, multiple endocrine neoplasia, and menopause management.
+Didn't make it to the AACE 2025 Clinical Guidance Forum?
+Explore the newest AACE clinical guidance documents presented by the experts who created them and earn up to 5 CME/CE/MOC credits.
+This on-demand resource offers practical, case-based learning to help you implement evidence-based care in obesity, dyslipidemia, multiple endocrine neoplasia type 1, and menopause management.

 • Stay at the cutting edge of endocrinology and join the premier virtual event on AACE Clinical Guidance delivering the latest guidelines, evidence-based standards, and emerging innovations.